Hollister site a hub for new, returning Gavilan College studentsby on Feb 9, 2018

 "I started working at the Hollister campus last summer," she said.
 As a nursing student, most of her classes had been on the main campus.
 She completed her CNA and hopes to be accepted into the highly competitive registered nursing program in the fall.
 Villaverde is also applying to the programs at Cabrillo and Hartnell.
 "But I really want to join the program at Gavilan," she said.

 Amber Bell is a freshman at Gavilan.
 Last fall, the only class she took at the main campus was physical education.
-All her other classes were available at the Hollister campus.
+All her other classes were available in Hollister.
 This semester, the class load is reversed, with most of her classes at the Gilroy campus.

 She sticks to her ed plan, developed with counselor Debbie Christensen, and said she built this semester's schedule around a class offered by math instructor Lynn Hilden.
 "He's a great teacher," she said.
 "He teaches you in a way that clicks, and does everything possible to help."

-Comparing the two campuses, Bell said she liked them both.
+Comparing the two locations, Bell said she liked them both.
 "I like Hollister classes, but I also like to get out of Hollister."
-She can ride her bike to the Hollister campus, lock it, then commute by bus to the main campus.
+She can ride her bike to the Hollister site, lock it, then commute by bus to the main campus.
 She looks forward to repeating the straight A's she earned her first semester.
 "I really like college," she said.

 Her secret to college success?
 "I stay up until all the work is done."